-Some may also have SEN and may have an Educational Health and Care (EHC) Plan which brings together health and social care needs, as well as their special educational provision.
+Some may also have SEN and may have an ECHP which brings together health and social care needs, as well as their special educational provision.
 The SEND Code of Practice 2014 is followed.

 The school works closely with medical professionals to inform the teaching and learning of children with medical conditions.
 We comply fully with the requirements of each child's Health Plan.
 Please see our policy for supporting pupils with medical needs.
+Where appropriate a Personal Emergency Evacuation Plan (PEEP) will be issued.